abull/better_zeus/README.md

-## better zeus plugin - a zeus plugin with aliases that more closely mirror the aliases in the rails 3 plugin.
+### A zeus plugin with aliases that more closely mirror the aliases in the rails 3 plugin.
 **Maintainer:** [abull](https://github.com/abull)

 * `zi` and  `zinit` alias `zeus init`